BCA sled ambassador Mike Duffy gives eight great recommendations for properly setting up a snowmobile for backcountry rescue.

 Snowmobile 12 Volt adaptor: Great for running auxiliary lights and running/charging devices (GPS, cell phone).
 Stock snowmobile headlights can easily get covered by snow in deep powder.
 Many riders use helmet-mounted lights to see when the going gets deep.
 Frankensled Backcountry 8.4 light and Lead Dog Helmet light are good choices.
 I use a handlebar-mounted Ram Mount for my Garmin Montana GPS.

 Two-Way Radio Communications: I prefer not to have radios on my chest, they tend to break ribs when you bounce off the handlebars.
 I wear a protective vest when riding (BCA MtnPro Midlayer vest) or an airbag protective vest.
 Body of my two-way radio is in my pack, with my BC Link radio remote mic clipped to shoulder strap of pack.

 Snowmobile Hand Signals: If you pass snowmobilers going the opposite direction on a trail, they may be using hand signals to let you know how many are following.
-Number of fingers held up indicates how many riders are behind that rider.
-Last person in group holds up a closed fist to indicate they are the last one.
-It’s a system that is universal in the U.S. and works well.
+The number of fingers held up indicates how many riders are behind that rider.
+The last person in the group holds up a closed fist to indicate they are the last one.
+It's a system that is universal in the U.S. and works well.

 BCA sled ambassador Mike Duffy is a skier and snowmobiler who resides in Eagle, CO.
 He is a certified American Avalanche Association instructor who instructs avalanche classes and riding schools through Avalanche1.com, Colorado Mountain College, Silverton Avalanche School, and the American Avalanche Institute.
 He is a technical representative for BCA snow safety equipment and is the primary U.S. instructor for Bombardier Recreation Products (BRP) Ski-Doo Avalanche Education Tour.